microsoft/vscode-tmdl/README.md

 Also detects syntax issues in embedded Power Query, with DAX diagnostics support on the way.
 Error messages are shown in the user's language based on locale settings.

-    ## Note

-    Users must update their `locale` setting separately for Power Query in the VS Code extension to enable localization.
+> **Note:** Users must update their `locale` setting separately for Power Query in the VS Code extension to enable localization.

 # Code Formatting
 ![Code Formatting](./images/Codeformatting.gif)